Abtinmy/CS-SBU-NeuralNetwork/pages/assignments/Assignment 1/Assignment 1.md

 **Due date: March 12**

+** You are required to write a detailed report for both Theory and implementation tasks.**

 **Exercise 1**

 Why is it generally preferable to use a Logistic Regression classifier rather than a classical Perceptron (i.e., a single layer of threshold logic units trained using the Perceptron training algorithm)?
 How can you tweak a Perceptron to make it equivalent to a Logistic Regression classifier?